nestor-e/490-Builder/readme.txt

     Uses builder module to create some graphs from CDLI data.
 Uses some arbitrary degree limits for tablet graph since building entire structure is very memory intensive.

+  GraphMetrics.py
+	Script contains methods for counting nodes and edges in CDLI-data based graphs using various levels of degree filtering, somewhat faster and much less memory intensive than actually creating the graph, so may be useful for testing configurations.

 Data Files:
   DemoGraph.csv - simple representation of a small graph for testing with csvWrapper.py